INDIVIDUAL & GROUP COUNSELING

 Group counseling offers a greater focus on specific issues as well as shared therapeutic experiences with other students.
 The number and content of our therapy groups vary each semester, so please check this page at the start of each Fall and Spring semesters for updates.

-Alphabet Soup is a small, therapy group in a safe and supportive environment for students who identify as: lesbian, gay, bisexual, transgendered, questioning, and those wanting to explore their sexual orientation and/or gender identity or expression.
+Alphabet Soup is a small, therapy group in a safe and supportive environment for students who identify as: lesbian, gay, bisexual, transgender, questioning, and those wanting to explore their sexual orientation and/or gender identity or expression.
 The group is designed to provide a space to share individual struggles and joys, as well as learn more about oneself.
 Diverse viewpoints will be welcomed and respected.
 Alphabet Soup is open to undergraduate students.
-Spring 2021 the group is meeting virtually and members must currently reside in Texas.

 Wednesdays 3:30 pm-5:00 pm CST